-The Display Network, also known as the Content Network, is a huge, and ever increasing group of websites that have agreed to allow Google to display ads on their webpages.
+The Google Display Network, sometimes referred to as the Google Content Network, is a huge, and ever-increasing group of websites that have agreed to allow Google to display ads on their webpages.
 These range from small niche websites receiving handfuls of visits, to popular news, auctions, and social media sites visited by millions.
-Your ads could appear on the wesbite of anyone who has added their site to the AdSense programme.
+Your ads could appear on the website of anyone who has added their site to the AdSense programme.

 Why should you use the Google Display Network?

 Google lists the benefits of the Display Network as allowing an advertiser to:

 - Place ads on websites that are relevant to what you’re selling.

 - Show ads to the people that are likely to be most interested.

 - Manage and track your budget, campaigns and results as you go

 - Create all types of ads – text, image, interactive and video ads.

 Yes, the Display Network offers more ad options and can place ads in front of people interested in what you may have to offer, but we think the GDN is so much more than that.
 This is because it:

 - Is not limited to people searching on Google